x-govuk/govuk-design-history-docs/docs/get-started.md

 ### Change the name of the website

-1. Open the file `app/_data/app.js`
+1. Open the file `.eleventy.js`
 2. Change the value for `productName` to the name you want to use.
-This name will appear in the header, and in page titles.
+This name will appear in the header.

 ### Update the homepage